 Aerodrome safety oversight is a CAA function and is additional to any internal audit conducted by an individual aerodrome operator.

 In this manual the safety oversight activity is limited to inspection and audit processes as they may be applied to certification, registration and surveillance activity by CAA.
-Although enforcement is mentioned, staff will be required to undertake specific additional actions when a need for certificate action (suspension or cancellation) is determined or a decision to impose a fine is taken, such procedure should be contained within the CAA Enforcement Manual.
+Although enforcement is mentioned, staff will be required to undertake specific additional actions when a need for certificate action (suspension or revocation) is determined or a decision to impose a fine is taken, such procedure should be contained within the CAA Enforcement Manual.

 Safety oversight audit